NickvisionApps/libnick/README.md

 - libintl
 - maddy

-### Windows Only
+### Windows
-The above dependencies must be installed, plus the following for Windows systems:
+The above dependencies must be installed, *plus* the following for Windows systems:
 - sqlcipher

-### Linux Only
+### Linux
-The above dependencies must be installed, plus the following for Linux systems:
+The above dependencies must be installed, *plus* the following for Linux systems:
 - glib
 - libsecret
 - libuuid